ismamz/next-transition-router/README.md

 }
 ```

+> [!TIP]
-This is useful, for example, if you want to trigger a reveal animation after the page transition ends.
+> This is useful, for example, if you want to trigger a reveal animation after the page transition ends.

 ### Cleanup